WCSCourses/AMR_2026/course_modules_2026/genome_assembly/AMR_2026_Genome_assembly.md

 (contigs).
 We will have to try to put fragmented DNA sequences back to its original, ordered continuous state (whether it is linear or circularized DNA), and this process is called genome assembly.
-The fundamental principel of genome assembly is to look for overlaps between fragments, and you will appreciate why longer reads are advantageous here (**Figure 4.2**).
+The fundamental principle of genome assembly is to look for overlaps between fragments, and you will appreciate why longer reads are advantageous here (**Figure 4.2**).